Skip to main content

 • Do I have to teach all the lessons in order?

-Not at all.
-The lessons are most beneficial as a programme and make most sense when you run them in order.
-However, if you have taught various topics before, or wish to focus on certain topics, you can just run them as standalone lessons.
+We believe the lessons are most beneficial when run as an overall programme – but if you have taught various topics before, or wish to focus on certain topics, you can just run them as standalone lessons.

 • How long do BrainWaves lessons run for?